marcoberton/Project_2_group_1/README.md

 ## Usage

 1. Navigate "..\Project_2_group_1" through Jupyter Lab and first run the  "data_prep.ipynb" to view the data.
 Then open "ml_strategy.ipynb" file to view the facebook predictions and then lastly go to "Algorithm_strategy.ipynb" and run the file to see the Algorithmic strategy using two methods of Bollinger Bands and Back-testing.
+The data used for back-testing is "msft_daily"

 ## Contributors